david-cortes/costsensitive/README.md

 # Cost-Sensitive Multi-Class Classification

-This Python package contains implementations of reduction-based algorithms for cost-sensitive multi-class classification from different papers, plus some simpler heuristics for comparison purposes.
+This Python/R package contains implementations of reduction-based algorithms for cost-sensitive multi-class classification from different papers, plus some simpler heuristics for comparison purposes.

 ## Problem description